Experiences

 -

-Miraculous Edge: Cemented Carbide Original KISEKI: Pocketknife-making and Factory Tour
+Miraculous Edge: Cemented Carbide Original Pocketknife-making and Factory Tour

 Take on this very special hands-on tour of the factory behind the highly sought-after and constantly sold-out premium, cemented carbide kitchen knives - a first in Japan, right here in Gifu!
 Watch the production process, help with sharpening and testing blades.
 After the tour, create your very own original pocketknife by affixing the cemented carbide (said to be the hardest material next to diamond) blade to the handle, made of wood produced in Gifu.
-For lunch, enjoy an enticing serving of Hida beef miso sukiyaki with salad sliced and diced with KISEKI: knives at Hana, a restaurant in a traditional Japanese house.
-Share conversations with the owner of the restaurant, who can vouch for the many excellent features of the KISEKI: knives, adding a little something to your visit.
+For lunch, enjoy a delicious serving of unadon (eel rice bowl), a classic meal in Seki, the City of Blades, said to be a source of strength and stamina especially during summer days of scorching heat.

 - Season